Creamy Garlic Parmesan Potatoes (Dauphinoise Potatoes)

 • Place the cream, milk, garlic, nutmeg (if using) and thyme in a medium saucepan and heat to a simmer.
 Add the potato and onion slices, put a lid on the saucepan and simmer for 10 minutes, until the potatoes are just tender.
 Give them a good stir after half the cooking time.

-• Remove the thyme sprigs, then tip half of the potato mixture into the baking dish.
+• Remove the thyme sprigs, then empty half of the potato mixture into the baking dish.
 Grind over plenty of salt and pepper and sprinkle over about a third of the cheese.

-2 sprigs fresh thyme, salt and pepper, 4 ounces grated cheese
+2 sprigs fresh thyme, salt and pepper, 4 ounces parmesan cheese

 • Bake for 25 to 30 minutes until golden and bubbling.